 Key takeaways from this chapter

-- The currency inequality between currencies exist because of political and economic differences between two countries
+- The currency inequality between currencies exists because of political and economic differences between the two countries.

-- By volumes, the currency markets is easily one of the largest
+- By volumes, the currency markets are easily one of the largest.

 - The Base Currency is always fixed to 1 unit